onemanstartup/awesome-ruby/README.md

 * [Treat](https://github.com/louismullie/treat) - Treat is a toolkit for natural language processing and computational linguistics in Ruby.

-## ORM/ODM Extensions

-* Auditing
-  * [ActsAsParanoid](https://github.com/ActsAsParanoid/acts_as_paranoid) - ActiveRecord plugin allowing you to hide and restore records without actually deleting them.
-  * [Audited](https://github.com/collectiveidea/audited) - Audited is an ORM extension for ActiveRecord & MongoMapper that logs all changes to your models.
-  * [Destroyed At](https://github.com/dockyard/destroyed_at) - Allows you to "destroy" an object without deleting the record or associated records.
-  * [Espinita](https://github.com/continuum/espinita) - Audit activerecord models like a boss.
-  * [mongoid-history](https://github.com/aq1018/mongoid-history) - Multi-user non-linear history tracking, auditing, undo, redo for mongoid.
-  * [PaperTrail](https://github.com/airblade/paper_trail) - Track changes to your ActiveRecord models' data for auditing or versioning.
-  * [PermenantRecords](https://github.com/JackDanger/permanent_records) - Soft-delete your ActiveRecord records, like an explicit version of ActsAsParanoid.
-* Import
-  * [ActiveImporter](https://github.com/continuum/active_importer) - Define importers that load tabular data from spreadsheets or CSV files into any ActiveRecord-like ORM.
-  * [data_miner](https://github.com/seamusabshere/data_miner) - Download, pull out of a ZIP/TAR/GZ/BZ2 archive, parse, correct, and import XLS, ODS, XML, CSV, HTML, etc. into your ActiveRecord models.
-* Misc
-  * [Acts As Tennant](https://github.com/ErwinM/acts_as_tenant) - Add multi-tenancy to a Rails app through a shared database strategy.
-  * [ActiveRecord::Turntable](https://github.com/drecom/activerecord-turntable) - A database sharding extension for ActiveRecord.
-  * [ActiveValidators](https://github.com/franckverrot/activevalidators) - An exhaustive collection of off-the-shelf and tested ActiveModel/ActiveRecord validations.
-  * [Enumerize](https://github.com/brainspec/enumerize) - Enumerated attributes with I18n and ActiveRecord/Mongoid/MongoMapper support.
-  * [mini_record](https://github.com/DAddYE/mini_record) - ActiveRecord meets DataMapper, with MiniRecord you are be able to write schema inside your models.
-* Social
-  * [Acts As Commentable](https://github.com/jackdempsey/acts_as_commentable) - Provides a single Comment model that can be attached to any model(s) within your app.
-  * [Acts As Commentable with Threading](https://github.com/elight/acts_as_commentable_with_threading) - Similar to acts_as_commentable; however, utilizes awesome_nested_set to provide threaded comments.
-  * [acts_as_follower](https://github.com/tcocca/acts_as_follower) - Allow any ActiveRecord model to follow any other model.
-  * [ActiveRecord Reputation System](https://github.com/twitter/activerecord-reputation-system) - An Active Record Reputation System for Rails.
-  * [ActsAsTaggableOn](https://github.com/mbleigh/acts-as-taggable-on) - A tagging plugin for ActiveRecord that allows for custom tagging along dynamic contexts.
-  * [Acts As Votable](https://github.com/ryanto/acts_as_votable) - Allow any ActiveRecord model to be voted on, like/dislike, upvote/downvote, etc.
-  * [Unread](https://github.com/ledermann/unread) - Manage read/unread status of ActiveRecord objects - and it's fast.
-* Sorting
-  * [ActsAsList](https://github.com/swanandp/acts_as_list) - Provides the capabilities for sorting and reordering a number of objects in a list.
-  * [ranked-model](https://github.com/mixonic/ranked-model) - A modern row sorting library for ActiveRecord.
-It uses ARel aggressively and is better optimized than most other libraries.

 ## Pagination

 * [order_query](https://github.com/glebm/order_query) - A keyset pagination library to find the next or previous record(s) relative to the current one efficiently, e.g. for infinite scroll.